MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 To specify a date/time value for this parameter, use either of the following options:

-- Specify the date/time value in UTC: For example, "2016-05-06 14:30:00z".
+- Specify the date/time value in UTC: For example, "7/30/2020 9:00PM Z".

-- Specify the date/time value as a formula that converts the date/time in your local time zone to UTC: For example, `(Get-Date "5/6/2016 9:30 AM").ToUniversalTime()`.
-For more information, see [Get-Date](https://docs.microsoft.com/powershell/module/Microsoft.PowerShell.Utility/Get-Date).
+- Specify the date/time value in your local time zone: For example, "7/30/2020 9:00PM -700" (Pacific Daylight Time).
+It will be converted to UTC if you don't use the -TimeZone parameter.

 ```yaml
 Type: DateTime